Make a cute and very functional cooking conversion chart with your Cricut machine! The best part is that it’s ready in under 15 minutes. Here’s how.

 Repeat for the other kitchen conversion chart.

-Then hang them both on the inside of your cabinet door to keep yourself organized in the kitchen.
-Using command hooks inside of the doors is a great way to add these without damaging your cabinets.
-I also used a few pieces of double sided tape at the bottom to keep them still when I open and close the doors.
+- I also used a few pieces of double-sided tape at the bottom to keep them still when I open and close the doors.

-I added these to my kitchen during my recent remodel.
+During my recent kitchen remodel, I added a set of these to my kitchen.
+Wanna see my new kitchen?
 You can see my full farm kitchen reveal by clicking here.

 What about you?
 Will you make a cooking conversion chart for your kitchen?
 Trust me…you are going to love it!